doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 Choose and **install only ONE** of the following levelling mod sections.
 If this is your first time with Morrowind, I recommend playing with Improved Vanilla Levelling first (it most closely resembles the original game's system), and trying CCCP on a subsequent playthrough:

 ### Improved Vanilla
-Install this section if you want to play with Improved Vanilla.
+Install this section if you want to play with Improved Vanilla, which eliminates the meta-gaming aspect of levelling and smooths out the kinks/inconsistencies, while remaining faithful to the original system.
 1. [Improved Vanilla Leveling](https://www.nexusmods.com/morrowind/mods/48065?tab=files)
 1. [Beast Race Abilities Toggleable](https://www.nexusmods.com/morrowind/mods/44948?tab=files)
 	- You can skip this if you won't be playing as a Lizard or a Cat.